rahulp1273/recipe-hub/Doc/AI.md

 ## 📋 Overview

-The AI Recipe Generator is a feature that allows registered users to generate complete recipes using artificial intelligence.
-Users can describe what they want to cook, and the system will create a full recipe with ingredients, instructions, cooking times, and serving information.
+The AI Recipe Generator is a feature that allows authenticated RecipeHub users to generate complete recipes using artificial intelligence.
+Users describe what they want to cook, and the system creates a full recipe with ingredients, instructions, cooking times, and serving information.

 ## 🎯 Features Implemented

 ### ✅ Core Functionality
-- **Text-based recipe generation** from user prompts
+- **Text-based recipe generation** from user prompts (Hugging Face when configured, otherwise smart templates)
 - **Quick prompt suggestions** for common recipe types
 - **Real-time generation** with loading states
 - **Recipe storage** in database with AI flag